Sinbad Jr. and His Magic Belt

 Sinbad Jr. and His Magic Belt is a series of five-minute cartoons that originally aired in first-run syndication between 1965 and 1966.
-They were produced by Hanna-Barbera for the American International Television division of American International Pictures and were shown during local children's television programming.
+The first series, The Adventures of Sinbad, Jr., was produced by the American International Television division of American International Pictures.
+Hanna-Barbera took over production and changed the title to Sinbad Jr. and His Magic Belt.
+These cartoons were shown during local children's television programming.

 Synopsis

-Sinbad Jr. (voiced by Dal McKennon and Tim Matheson) is the teenage son of Sinbad, the famous sailor, and he travels the world in his single-masted sailboat seeking adventure and wrongs to the right, fighting such villains as the Bluto-like, big, black-bearded Blubbo and the mad doctor Rotcoddam ("mad doctor" spelt backwards).
+Sinbad Jr. (voiced by Dallas R. McKennon in the American International cartoons and by Tim Matheson in the Hanna-Barbera cartoons) is the teenage son of Sinbad, the famous sailor.
+He travels around the world in his sailboat along with his parrot friend Salty (voiced by Mel Blanc in the Hanna-Barbera shorts), seeking adventure and wrongs to the right, fighting such villains as the Bluto-like Blubbo and the mad doctor Rotcoddam ("mad doctor" spelled backwards).

-Sinbad Jr. gained the strength of 50 men whenever he tightened his magic belt, causing the diamond-shaped buckle to flash like lightning and temporarily transform him into a mighty muscleman.
+Sinbad Jr. gains the strength of 50 men whenever he tightens his magic belt, causing the diamond-shaped buckle to flash like lightning and temporarily transform him into a mighty muscleman.

-Sinbad Jr.'s first mate was his feisty and funny feathered friend Salty the Parrot (voiced by Mel Blanc).

 Production

-The series was conceived by Sam Singer's production company in 1960, with Dal McKennon voicing the title role.
-Singer Studio produced the initial episodes for the Trans-Arts Company, but the deal fell through.
+The series was conceived by Sam Singer's Trans Artists Productions in 1960, with Dal McKennon voicing the title role.
+The Singer studio produced the initial episodes.
+American International Pictures (AIP), which had released the film The Magic Voyage of Sinbad, held rights to the "Sinbad" trademark for screen works, and distributed Singer's cartoons to television.

-American International Pictures, which had released the film The Magic Voyage of Sinbad, held rights to the "Sinbad" trademark for screen works.
-AIP's television division eventually negotiated an agreement under which Hanna-Barbera would produce the series, with Tim Matheson replacing McKennon.
-The final release includes episodes produced by both studios.
+When Singer dropped out, AIP negotiated an agreement under which Hanna-Barbera would produce the remainder of the series, with Tim Matheson replacing McKennon.
+The syndicated package contained episodes produced by both studios.

 Sinbad Jr. and His Magic Belt premiered in first-run syndication on September 11, 1965.
 The 103 five-minute shorts aired first-run through 1966 within children's television programming.

-It was renamed Sinbad Jr., the Sailor, out of deference to the 1962 Toei Studios feature-length cartoon Adventures of Sinbad.
+The series has since been renamed Sinbad Jr., the Sailor, out of deference to the 1962 Toei Studios feature-length cartoon Adventures of Sinbad.
 MGM's subsidiary Orion Pictures (whose holdings include the AIP library) later acquired the rights to the series.

 Theme music

-The cartoon's theme song, composed by Ted Nichols, is a variation on the children's song "Sailing, Sailing (Over the Bounding Main)" that was written in 1880 by Godfrey Marks, a pseudonym of British organist and composer James Frederick Swift (1847–1931).
-A later version of the theme song has a jazzier beat.
+The cartoon's theme song, composed by Johnny Holiday, is a variation on the children's song "Sailing, Sailing (Over the Bounding Main)" that was written in 1880 by Godfrey Marks, a pseudonym of British organist and composer James Frederick Swift (1847–1931).
+A later version of the theme song, composed by Ted Nichols, has a jazzier beat.